aemreusta/ehr-privacy-framework/REPORT.md

 This study presents a comprehensive framework for privacy-preserving electronic health records (EHRs) that integrates five major privacy-enhancing technologies including **data anonymization (k-anonymity, l-diversity, t-closeness), differential privacy, and homomorphic encryption**, combined with role-based access control (RBAC).
 Our implementation on the MIMIC-III dataset demonstrates effective privacy protection while maintaining data utility for healthcare analytics.
 The integrated framework achieves strong privacy guarantees with acceptable utility trade-offs, providing a practical solution for secure healthcare data sharing and analysis.

+**Important Note**: Due to significant installation challenges with available Homomorphic Encryption libraries like Pyfhel in the project environment, the Homomorphic Encryption component is implemented as a simulation.
+This simulation demonstrates the conceptual workflow of encrypting data, performing mock 'encrypted' computations, and decrypting results, showcasing where HE would fit into the privacy-preserving pipeline.
+It does not provide actual cryptographic security but serves as a placeholder for a full HE implementation.

 This project addresses the critical need for privacy-preserving strategies in healthcare data management, exploring techniques such as data anonymization, encryption, access control models, and differential privacy while focusing on maintaining data utility for medical research and analytics.

 **Keywords:** Electronic Health Records, Privacy-Preserving, k-anonymity, l-diversity, t-closeness, Differential Privacy, Homomorphic Encryption, RBAC, Healthcare Data Security